SchweizerischeBundesbahnen/atlas/README.md

 Module, which will be published to APIM and served on the SBB developer portal.

 The module combines the APIs from services into one composed API.

+See [API Management & IAM documentation](documentation/apim-iam.md) for details on registering, securing and consuming the APIs.

 ### Api Auth Gateway